Introduction: Why PRP System Comparison Matters

 Red Blood Cell Reduction

-Red blood cell reduction also varies across systems.
+Red blood cell reduction also varies across systems and similarly deserves attention in any PRP systems comparison.
 In general, systems that limit red blood cells may produce a cleaner preparation.
-For this reason, physicians often evaluate separation accuracy and consistency.
+For this reason, physicians evaluate separation accuracy and consistency.

 As part of this review, clinicians consider: